Pidgeot/python-lnp/docs/building.rst

 You will need to match the directory structure of the normal LNP.
 A download without utilities is available in the Bay12 Forums thread for PyLNP.

-You need Python installed to run the source code, either Python 2.7 or 3.3 and later, optionally with Pillow for better icons.
+You need Python 3.3 or later installed to run the source code, optionally with Pillow for better icons.
 Linux users may also need to install ``tk``; see below.

 If Pillow is not available and you are using an old version of tk, the log (:menuselection:`File --> Output`) will contain a line that starts with::